I beg to move,

 The hon.
 Lady is right.
 Of course, the first place that we should champion and protect religious freedom is here in the United Kingdom; that is of course our first duty as Members of Parliament, but let us not forget the duty we also owe to persecuted minorities around the world—to stand up and protect them as well.

-In Saudi Arabia public places of Christian worship are banned.
+In Saudi Arabia, public places of Christian worship are banned.
 There are regular crackdowns and raids on private Christian ceremonies, and Christians in Saudi Arabia are regularly imprisoned.
 Saudi Arabian schools use textbooks that teach hatred against Christians and Jews, and the country’s Grand Mufti recently said that Christianity is not a religion.

 Christians are often a target for religious extremists.
 The terrible attack in Sri Lanka at Easter this year saw 259 people murdered by Islamist extremists, and on Palm Sunday in Egypt in 2017 ISIS bombers murdered 45 Coptic Christians.
 In Pakistan the year before, again at Easter, the Taliban murdered 75 Christians.
 These are just a few of the terrible examples of the persecution and murder that Christians around the world are suffering.

 My hon.
 Friend is making a powerful case, and the Bishop of Truro’s report is a very strong one, but I am sure that my hon.
 Friend would also recognise that there are terrible cases of persecution against other religions elsewhere in the world, of which that against the Muslim Rohingya in Burma is one of worst recent examples.
-Does he agree that there are cases about religions in general which the Foreign Office should also be considering in its policy?
+Does he agree that there are cases about religions in general that the Foreign Office should also be considering in its policy?

 Yes, of course the Foreign Office should take a strong position on the persecution of any religious minorities, and of course the persecution of the Rohingya Muslims in Burma is a particularly egregious example.
 I am certainly not saying that we should ignore other examples of persecution, but I am drawing the House’s attention to the fact that 80% of religious persecution around the world is committed against Christians, and we should be mindful of that.